bytex-solutions/snamp/docs/examples/complete-example.md

 sh ./snamp/bin/karaf
 ```

-...and you will see the following welcome screen:
+...you will see the following welcome screen:
 ```
 _____ _   _          __  __ _____
 / ____| \ | |   /\   |  \/  |  __ \